4e6/nanoid-hs/README.md

 Nanoid package is an implementation of [ai/nanoid](https://github.com/ai/nanoid) in Haskell.

-> A tiny, secure, URL-friendly, unique string ID generator for JavaScript.
+> Nanoid is a tiny, secure, URL-friendly, unique string ID generator

 ```haskell
 $ cabal new-repl